exasol/script-languages/exaudfclient/docs/script_options_design.md

 - '\f' => <form feed> character
 - '\v' => <vertical tab> character

 Implement rules which replace those white space escape tokens only at the beginning of an option value.
-Add parser rules to ignore those tokens in anything else, which is not a script option.
+Add parser rules to leave those tokens as is in anything else, which is not a script option.
 Those token are not expected to be part of an option key.

 Covers: